git-town/git-town/website/src/commands/prepend.md

 The _prepend_ command creates a new feature branch as the parent of the current branch.
 It does that by inserting the new feature branch between the current feature branch and it's old parent.
-Before it does that, it [syncs](sync.md) the current feature branch to ensure commits into the new branch are on top of the current state of the repository.
+When running without uncommitted changes in your workspace, it also [syncs](sync.md) the current feature branch to ensure commits into the new branch are on top of the current state of the repository.

 ### Example